moonrepo/moon/docs/workspace.md

 ##### deps

-The optional `deps` param is a list of other project tasks, known as targets, that will be executed _before_ this task.
+The optional `deps` param is a list of other project tasks, known as [targets](./task.md#targets), that will be executed _before_ this task.
 It achieves this by generating a concurrent task graph based on the project graph.

-A target is defined in the format of "project_id:task_name".

 ```yaml
 tasks: